pairshaped/curlingio-docs/docs/club-management/website-hosting.md

 ## Pages

-Add as many pages as you like and specify the order that they appear in.
+Each page has a title, a position (order), whether or not it's published (or a draft), an optional image, and the body content.

-You can *restrict* individual pages so that they can only be seen by paying members, or even specify the product or fee they must have purchased in order to see a page.
+You can *restrict* individual pages so that they can only be seen by members.
+You can even specify the product or fee they must have purchased in order to see a page.
 By default pages are unrestricted.

-The content of your pages are entered using markdown or HTML. (http://chibicode.github.io/markdown-toolbar-cheatsheet/)
+Similar to event and product descriptions, the body content of your page is entered using [markdown](http://chibicode.github.io/markdown-toolbar-cheatsheet/) or HTML.

 ## Articles / News

+Each article has a title, the date when it should be published, an optional image, and the body content.
-Add as many articles as you like.
-The order they appear in is chronological based on the publish date you enter when creating the article.
+The order in which articles appear is based on the published date (most recent first)

-You can *restrict* individual articles so that they can only be seen by paying members, or even specify the product or fee they must have purchased in order to see an article.
+You can *restrict* individual articles so that they can only be seen by members.
+You can even specify the product or fee they must have purchased in order to see an article.
 By default articles are unrestricted.

-The content of your articles are entered using markdown or HTML. (http://chibicode.github.io/markdown-toolbar-cheatsheet/)
+Similar to event and product descriptions, the body content of your article is entered using [markdown](http://chibicode.github.io/markdown-toolbar-cheatsheet/) or HTML.

 ## SEO

 Any pages and articles you create will be published in your sitemap.xml (used by search engines like Google) and have appropriate meta tags and titles.